nicklaw5/greasd/README.md

 $ yarn install
 $ gulp
 ```
-All files and assets are generated to the `./dist` folder.
+All files and assets are generated to the `dist` folder in the project root.

 ### Other Commands
 ``` bash